Whether you’re a first-time homebuyer or a seasoned homeowner, there’s no denying that purchasing a home is a huge financial decision.

 Think about it: Say your previous levels of debt included a small credit card balance, a student loan, and a car payment, and that came to about $65,000 in debt.
 If you buy a $200,000 house, you’re nearly quadrupling your level of debt.

-Yes, you were approved for the home loan and can afford the mortgage payments.
-However, that is still a significant number to be added to your credit report, and your credit history will reflect this change.
+Yes, you were approved for the home loan and can afford the monthly mortgage payments.
+However, that is still a significant number to be added to your credit reports, and your credit history will reflect this change.
 It’s not going to plummet by any means, but you will notice a decrease.

 Another way your new mortgage can influence your access to credit is through your debt-to-income ratio.
 This isn’t part of your credit score, but it is part of how future lenders analyze your application for credit.
 Basically, your DTI is how much monthly debt payments you owe versus how much money you earn each month.